-- Are impatient, meaning that they scan and don’t read.
+- They are impatient, meaning that they can and don’t read.
 This also means they tend to ignore main navigation.

 - Satisfice themselves – they make any choice likely to satisfy their needs, rather than spend time to figure out the best choice

 - Have a finite reservoir of patience.
 You can only use so much before they leave.
 And it’s probably already low due to other sites’ negative user experience.